 This week, I reviewed the sites in reverse alphabetical order (Z to A).

-Before a new anime season, do you plan out what you're going to watch?
+Do you plan out what you’re going to watch ahead of a new anime season?
 I usually do because I want to have an attractive review schedule.
 There are times, though, when a show takes me completely by surprise.
-Midnight occult civil servants was one of those shows.
-I hadn't seen much about it, so I just picked it up on a whim, and now I'm really enjoying it.
-Looks like I'm not alone!
+Midnight occult civil servants was like that.
+I just picked it up on a whim, and now I’m really enjoying it!
+Looks like I’m not alone!
 Take this list by tfwanime from the site tfwanime, for example.
-Usually, I read a list and get enthusiastic about it if I like 3/4 of it.
+Usually, I read a list and get enthusiastic about it if I like 3/4 of a list.
 But this list?
 It has the rare distinction of being 5 for 5!
-Not only that, I stuck with the most of series in the list for almost the same reasons as tfwanime!
+Not only that, I stuck with the series for almost the same reasons!
 See if you had a similar reaction!

-I have a confession, and it's shameful.
+I have a confession, and it’s shameful.
 Are you read?
-I haven't watched Rascal Does Not Dream of Bunny Girl Senpai.
+I haven’t watched Rascal Does Not Dream of Bunny Girl Senpai.
 I know, right?
-That's hard to come back from, but I hope that with your support and patience, we can get through this.
+That’s hard to come back from, but I hope that with your support and patience, we can get through this.
 Ahem.
 I may not have watched the show (yet), but Dewbond from Shallow Dives in Anime has!
-And he has an interesting perspective to share.
-You know how it's almost impossible to go through a season without seeing a ton of adorable little sisters?
-They're everywhere!
+And he has an interesting perspective to share!
+You know how it’s almost impossible to go a season without seeing many adorable little sisters.
+They’re everywhere!
 But all little sisters are not created equal, and Rascal Does Not Dream of Bunny Girl Senpai is a cut above most other shows.
-Check out this fascinating look at Kaede Azusagawa and her role in the series to see why!
+Check out this fascinating look at Kaede Azusagawa and her role in the series!

-This might shock you (I say sarcastically), but I'm really disappointed in Rising of the Shield Hero.
-Yes, I adore Raphtalia; she is one of the most precious and sympathetic characters I've seen in years.
-Yes, I detest Malty Melromarc as much as I like Raphtalia.
-And no, it's not because of what she did to Naofumi Iwatani.
-It's because what she did makes no sense -- without the four heroes working together, their planet dies.
+This might shock you (I say sarcastically), but I’m really disappointed in Rising of the Shield Hero.
+Yes, I adore Raphtalia; she is one of the most precious and sympathetic characters I’ve come across in awhile.
+On the other hand, I detest Malty Melromarc as much as I like Raphtalia.
+And no, it’s not because of what she did to Naofumi Iwatani.
+It’s because what she did makes no sense — without the four heroes working together, the planet dies.
 Talking about cutting off your nose to spite your face!
-But that's not the only problem.
-In fact, episode 19 revealed something even more egregious -- and Kvasir369 lays it out exactly in an article on KVASIR 369'S ANIME, MANGA, AND GAME BLOG.
-The worst part about the problem?
-As this article proves, it didn't have to be this way.
+But that’s not the only problem.
+In fact, episode 19 revealed something even more egregious — and Kvasir369 identified it exactly in an article on KVASIR 369’S ANIME, MANGA, AND GAME BLOG.
+Worst of all?
+As this article proves, it didn’t have to be this way.
 What am I talking about?
 You know how to find out!